This post may contain affiliate links.

 • Keep an eye on the salmon and snap peas as they broil.
 Every broiler is different and salmon can quickly go from perfect to over done.

 • Pull the salmon out of the over when the internal temperature reaches 120ºF (48ºC) to 125ºF (52ºC).
-The FDA recommends cooking salmon to 145ºF (63ºC), but for the best quality and most delicious salmon, it’s best when cooked to 125ºF (52ºC).
-I pull salmon out of the oven when a digital instant-read thermometer (my favorite!) registers 120ºF (48ºC)—it will keep cooking as it rests on the sheet pan.
+The USDA recommends cooking salmon to 145ºF (63ºC), but for the best quality and most delicious salmon, it’s best when cooked to 125ºF (52ºC).
+We pull salmon out of the oven when a digital instant-read thermometer (this is our favorite!) registers 120ºF (48ºC)—it will keep cooking as it rests on the sheet pan.

 glazed salmon fillets on a baking sheet surrounded by snap peas.